kbalbertyu/Logistics/README.md

 ## Introduction

-This is a logistics management website.
+This is a logistics management website, built on top of Zend Framework 3.

 ## Installation using Composer
 Update the composer and install the dependencies